-2022 2021
+2023 2022

-Hourly Rate Gap % Hourly Rate Gap %
+Hourly Gap % Hourly Gap %

+Rate Rate

-Male employees 15.37 1.20 7.76% 15.34 1.20 7.85%
+Male employees 16.41 0.84 5.07% 15.37 1.20 7.76%

-Female employees 14.17 14.13
+Female employees 15.57 14.17

-Although the gap in terms of the mean has not changed, the Mean Gender Pay Gap has decreased slightly in percentage terms.
+Overall the gap in terms of the mean has reduced in year, resulting in the Mean Gender Pay Gap percentage reducing by 2.69%.
 This is likely to be due to the percentage of women in the higher quartiles increasing over the numbers in those quartiles last year.
 There is a lower percentage of women in the lower quartile as can be seen from the data reporting on this measure later in the report.
+This will also have been affected by the flat increase in Green Book pay awards where lower paid staff received a higher percentage pay award.